 Step 4.4.3 – Choose the SDP Worksheet(s)

-Choose the SDP worksheet(s) that contain the POSs and initiating events that were determined to be applicable in Step 4.4.2.
+Choose the SDP worksheet(s) that contain the POSs and initiating events that were determined to be applicable in Steps 4.4.1 and 4.4.2.
 Perform the following steps on the Worksheet for each applicable POS and initiating event.
 The SDP worksheets are included at the end of this procedure.

 Step 4.4.4 – Enter the time to RCS boiling